ghostbyte-dev/ghostbyte-website/_posts/aws.md

 ---
-title: "Hello World"
+title: "NextJS image gallery using AWS S3"
-excerpt: "Our very first blog post - a simple hello to the world."
+excerpt: "A straight forward tutorial on how to build a blazing fast image gallery using NextJS and AWS S3"
 coverImage: "/assets/blog/hello-world/cover.webp"
-date: "2025-08-28"
+date: "2025-09-06"
 author:
-  name: Daniel Hiebeler
+  name: Emanuel Hiebeler
-  picture: "/assets/blog/authors/daniel.webp"
+  picture: "/assets/blog/authors/emanuel.webp"
 ogImage:
-  url: "/assets/blog/hello-world/cover.webp"
+  url: "/assets/blog/aws-image-gallery/cover.webp"
 ---

 # How to make a big image gallery fast
 Big image galleries can be a nightmare to make, they use huge amounts of storage and load slowly.
-So the challenge was to find a relatively cheap way to store this big amounts of images somewhere, but of course the gallery should still have a very fast load time.
+So the challenge was to find a relatively cheap way to store this large amounts of images somewhere, but of course the gallery should still have a very fast load time.

 With these prerequesites we decided to give AWS a try.
 With AWS we would have the possibility for a big storage (S3) for our images, for serverless functions (lambda) to create our thumbnails on the image oupload and for a CDN (CloudFront) to have the images cached.